semissatto2/nyc-taxi-etl-cloud-airflow/readme.md

 - Docker
 - Docker Compose
 - Google Cloud Platform account with access to BigQuery and GCS
+- A Google Cloud credential (from Google Cloud Platform you can generate a .json credential for your project)
 - Terraform

 ## Setup Instructions